Building a recruitment process for enterprises

 “The first step is the hardest” is a well-known saying when it comes to building any corporate governance process, and for the recruitment department, it is a huge challenge.
-Because if the initial recruitment stage is not proper and professional enough, it will be difficult to attract talent.
+Because if the initial recruitment stage is not proper and professional enough, it will be difficult to attract and hunt talent.

 Therefore, the first step that recruiters need to take is to carefully prepare at the stage of selecting and screening candidates with the following steps:

 If the department needs to acquire or recruit new personnel, it is necessary to have a clear job description, and the acquiring department also needs to understand the requirements.

 Once the recruitment needs are clear, it is time for the specialist department to recruitment plan, which includes recruitment time, channel selection, a target number of applications (CV), and other indicators as needed.